railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 a database.
 If your database is new it will show number of requests as 0.
 You can click on that link to look at requests that have been sent to you at any time.

 The next element in the toolbar is a link to :guilabel:`EDIT PREFERENCES`.
-By clicking that link you get a dialog box where the current user can set his interface in the :guilabel:`Current Activity` tab;
+By clicking that link, you get a dialog box where the current user can set his interface in the :guilabel:`Current Activity` tab;
 and in the :guilabel:`Preferences` tab, set his password, a timezone, a working language, e-mail and a signature: